 50-60 drops (about 3/4 tsp or 7.5 ml) plain or vanilla liquid stevia (I use NuNaturals), to your taste

-1/4 cup (60 ml) coconut sugar, optional (for a whiter mascarpone, omit and use more stevia)
+1/4 cup (60 ml) coconut sugar, xylitol or more stevia (for a whiter mascarpone, use the xylitol or stevia option)

 pinch fine sea salt